grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 The new configuration will be loaded this can be verified by checking the Alloy UI: [http://localhost:12345](http://localhost:12345).

 ## Stuck?
-Need help?
+Need help (Full Configuration)?

-If you get stuck or need help creating the configuration, you can copy and replace the entire `config.alloy` using the completed configuration file:
+If you get stuck or need help creating the configuration, you can copy and replace the entire `config.alloy`.
+This differs from the previous `Stuck?
+Need help` section as we are replacing the entire configuration file with the completed configuration file.
+Rather than just adding the first Loki Raw Pipeline configuration.

 <!-- INTERACTIVE exec START -->
 ```bash